What is Fuchs’ Dystrophy?

-Although patients may be able to relieve some of their symptoms with eye drops or ointments, as the disease progresses, many patients must undergo a partial cornea transplant called DSAEK.
-This procedure can restore clear vision for improved quality of life.
+Although patients may be able to relieve some of their symptoms with eye drops or ointments, as Fuchs’ dystrophy progresses, many patients must undergo a partial cornea transplant called DSAEK.
+This procedure can treat vision problems and give you an improved quality of life.

-In order to manage Fuchs’ dystrophy and to improve vision, corneal surgeons today can perform a partial corneal transplant called Descemet Stripping Automated Endothelial Keratoplasty (DSAEK), which removes the damaged endothelial cells and replaces them with healthy donor cells.
+In order to manage Fuchs’ dystrophy and improve vision, corneal surgeons today can perform a partial corneal transplant called Descemet Stripping Automated Endothelial Keratoplasty (DSAEK), which removes the damaged endothelium cells and replaces them with healthy donor tissue.
 The procedure has seen tremendous success and most patients that undergo DSAEK regain clear vision.

 If you are interested in learning more regarding Fuchs’ dystrophy and DSAEK, contact Kung Eye today!
 Our friendly and helpful team will be happy to assist you in scheduling your eye appointment with one of our skilled eye care professionals.

 Our Expert Team